What is Assessed Value?

 When can I appeal my assessment?

 By law, the only time you may appeal your assessment is at the 2017 March Board of Review, which will begin the second Monday in March.
 After you receive the Change of Assessment notice you may file a completed petition to make an appointment.
 Read the Change of Assessment Notice for dates and times.
-Petitions will be available on-line or at the Assessing Department counter.
+Petitions are available online or at the Assessing Department counter.

 Read the Board of Review Notice for dates and times.